resplab/epicR/README.md

 devtools::install_github('resplab/epicR')
 ```

-# PRISM: EPIC on the Cloud
+# Peer Models Network: EPIC on the Cloud

-The [PRISM platform](http://prism.resp.core.ubc.ca) allows users to access EPIC through the cloud.
+The [Peer Models Network](https://www.peermodelsnetwork.com/) provides educational material abour the model.
+It also allows users to access EPIC through the cloud.
 A MACRO-enabled Excel-file can be used to interact with the model and see the results.
-To download the PRISM Excel template file for EPIC, please refer to the [PRISM model repository](http://resp.core.ubc.ca/ipress/prism)
+To download the PRISM Excel template file for EPIC, or to access EPIC using APIs please refer to the [PMN model repository](https://models.peermodelsnetwork.com/#/)

 ## Citation